csiro-robotics/raycloudtools/README.md

 make

-The command line tools are placed in the bin64 directory, and the shared library is in the raylib/lib folder.
+The command line tools are placed in the bin directory, and the shared library is in the raylib/lib folder.

+To access the tools from anywhere, place in your ~/bashrc: export PATH=$PATH:<source code path>/raycloudtools/bin